 To diagnose heart failure, your doctor will take a careful medical history, review your symptoms and perform a physical examination.
-Your doctor will also check for the presence of risk factors, such as high blood pressure, coronary artery disease or diabetes.
+Your doctor will also check to see if you have risk factors for heart failure, such as high blood pressure, coronary artery disease or diabetes.

-Using a stethoscope, your doctor can listen to your lungs for signs of congestion.
-The stethoscope also picks up abnormal heart sounds that may suggest heart failure.
+Your doctor can listen to your lungs for signs of fluid buildup (lung congestion) and your heart for whooshing sounds (murmurs) that may suggest heart failure.
 The doctor may examine the veins in your neck and check for fluid buildup in your abdomen and legs.

 After the physical exam, your doctor may also order some of these tests: